 Malta has a fairly regimented system of regulations and laws that apply to selling property.
 Important points to keep in mind include:

-- When buying property in Malta you are responsible for hiring a notary who will represent your interests separate from those of the seller.
+- When purchasing Maltese properties you are responsible for hiring a notary who will represent your interests separate from those of the seller.

 - Two contracts are negotiated, the original konvenju that sets out the terms and then the final sale agreement.